L3wy3/FanCensus-reviewdata/README.md

-An "npm run dev" is all you'll need to run it
+A "npm run dev" is all you'll need to run it

 I probably should have spent more time looking for a differant graph library, Canvasjs wouldn't let me add data dynamically, Wish I could have spent more time on the UI as well that's my strength usually